 You should always check your shield size again once you’ve given birth

 When you start breastfeeding and/or pumping, then expect that you’ll need to check your shield size again and see if anything needs to be changed.
 It’s a good idea to keep doing this at regular intervals.

 If you can’t figure out your size, start with the 21mm

 If it all feels too hard and you just can’t figure out what size you’ll be, we recommend you start with the 21mm size.
 This size will fit most women without too many problems.
 If you start with a 21mm, and then get in touch once you’re pumping, we can reassess your size then and figure out if a different solution is needed.

 If the breast pump you want doesn’t come with shields in your recommended size, there are lots of different inserts and shield options around these days so you should be able to find something to fit.
-For example, if you’re buying our SuperGenie hospital grade breast pump, and choose the 21mm Liquid Kit to bundle with it at checkout, then you can always use our universal shield if the 21mm Liquid turns out to be too large.
+For example, if you’re buying our SuperGenie hospital grade breast pump, and choose the 21mm Liquid Kit to bundle with it at checkout, then you will only need to replace your Liquid Inserts if the 21mm turns out to be too large.